Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis

-In this paper, we investigate the early-time cosmological behaviour of EMSF interaction model for the specific function $f({\bf T^{2}}) \propto {\bf T^{2}}$.
+In this paper, we investigate the early-time cosmological behavior of EMSF interaction model for the specific function $f({\bf T^{2}}) \propto {\bf T^{2}}$.
 We proceed by considering perfect fluids, described using the EMTs of the form:

 where $\rho_i$ and $p_i$ are the energy density and pressure of the $i$th fluid, respectively, and $u_{\mu}$ is the four-velocity of the medium, satisfying $u_{\mu}u^{\mu}=-1$.
 By choosing $\mathcal{L}_{\rm m}^{(i)}=p_i$, and integrating Eq.~\eqref{em} into Eq.~\eqref{theta-EMSF}, we derive